vaginessa/blog/articles/2006/08-performance-optimization-story.md

 The story you’re about to read makes those major points about optimizing software for speed:

--   it’s good to read other people’s sources.
+* it’s good to read other people’s sources.
 You will learn new tricks.
--   performance work is driven by data.
+* performance work is driven by data.
 Don’t guess what is slow, measure it.
--   a good profiler is extremely helpful in getting the data
+* a good profiler is extremely helpful in getting the data
--   lots of allocation of small objects isn’t good in a C/C++ program
+* lots of allocation of small objects isn’t good in a C/C++ program

-When working on my "Sumatra PDF viewer:/software/sumatrapdf/ for Windows, I decided to take a look at the performance.
+When working on my [Sumatra PDF viewer](https://www.sumatrapdfreader.org/) for Windows, I decided to take a look at the performance.
 I profiled the code to parse a rather large (\~8MB) PDF.
 I found a rather surprising
 thing: a lot of time was spent inside malloc()/free() (they were in the